citrix/storefront-store-services-api/docs/accounts-service.md

 #Accounts Service
 This service is not specific to a particular store, but spans all stores in an installation.
-Whereas each store has a base url of http(s)://<host>/Citrix/<StoreName>/ (where <host> is the single server or cluster hostname for the installation, and <StoreName> the name of the store), the accounts service has the base url http(s)://<host>/Citrix/Roaming/
+Whereas each store has a base url of http(s)://&lt;host&gt;/Citrix/&lt;StoreName&gt;/ (where &lt;host&gt; is the single server or cluster hostname for the installation, and &lt;StoreName&gt; the name of the store), the accounts service has the base url http(s)://&lt;host&gt;/Citrix/Roaming/

 ##Request
 |URL|Method|Description|